Integrating WebRTC Phone into Web Pages Using CommPeak

 <div id="durationTimer">N/A</div>

-Defining Authentication Function
+Defining the Authentication Function

 const getJwtToken = async function() {